apache/incubator-streampark-website/blog/8-streampark-usercase-ziru.md

 To solve this problem, we proposed a demand in the community: we hoped that each job could directly jump to the corresponding monitoring chart and log archive page through a hyperlink, so that users could directly view the monitoring information and logs related to their jobs.
 This avoids tedious searches in complex system interfaces, thus improving the efficiency of troubleshooting.

 We had a discussion in the community, and it was quickly responded to, as everyone thought it was a common need.
 Soon, a developer contributed a design and related PR, and the issue was quickly resolved.
-Now, to enable this feature in StreamPark has become very simple:
+Now, to enable this feature in Apache StreamPark has become very simple:

 #### step1: Create a badge label